tmischke999/QA-Academy/Curriculum/Month_1_Foundations/Week 1 - Intro to QA and SDLC/Week_1_Training_1_Intro_to_QA.md

 2. What are the key roles and responsibilities of a QA professional?
 3. What are the dimensions of software quality, and why are they important?
 4. How does QA help mitigate risks during the Requirements Phase?
+5. What is the typical career progression for a QA professional?

 ---